18 TRUTHS MOST DATING COACHES WON’T TELL YOU

 You know how you fall for someone more when you discover that they’ve been interested in you?
 Yeah?!?
 That’s not good… It’s common, but not good.
 It’s a sign of you falling for people mainly because they validate you as attractive and unique.

-Your type becomes a contradiction: Someone that is hard to get (validates you) yet you need them to be easy to attract so you don’t loose your sense of self if you were to get rejected at any point during the introduction, dating phase, or relationship.
+Your type becomes a contradiction: Someone who is hard to get (validates you) yet you need them to be easy to attract so you don’t loose your sense of self if you were to get rejected at any point during the introduction, dating phase, sex, or relationship.

 Side note: When your love is based on validation it fades.
 It’s hard to continue feeling incredibly validated by someone you are extremely familiar with (and are aware of all of their flaws).
 Example: Which of the following perks you up more: A family member or friend gives you a compliment of, “Wow, you look really nice”, or a person you don’t know says, “Wow, you look really nice”, while standing beside you in line at the store?